icure/cardinal-introductory-tutorial/README.md

 python src/main.py
 ```

-## Executing the Tutorial in Typescript
+## Launching the Tutorial in Typescript

 To run the tutorial in Typescript, clone this repository: